 But the RIAA does not automatically certify music sales.
 Record labels that want the data for marketing purposes must request it from the association.
 To certify record sales, the RIAA conducts audits of physical albums sold from information included in the musician’s royalty statement.
 Royalty statements include both retail store and direct-to-consumer sales—such as mail-order catalogs—minus returns.
 Each country that collects data on album sales has its own platinum album criteria.

 “Hype” is a significant contributor to music sales, and adding a platinum certification to marketing and public relations materials can help a record label sell even more albums.
 In the late 1970s, labels latched onto platinum certifications based on mail orders, even when more than 50 percent of albums were returned.
 For greater accuracy, RIAA introduced the 30-day rule, which requires albums to be on sale for at least 30 days before the record label can seek certification.

 The fact that the association counts each disc in a multi-disc set also creates discrepancies—and questionable platinum status—among entities that count album sales, such as Nielsen SoundScan.
 Record labels seize the opportunity to build frenzy around higher sales, whether or not they’re accurate, as Sony did in 1995 with Michael Jackson’s multi-disc album HIStory.
 The Lion King soundtrack also faced similar scrutiny for hype based on debatable platinum status.

 Crunching the Numbers

-RIAA began including digital downloads and streaming sound to determine platinum status in 2013.
+As technology trends progressed, the RIAA began including digital downloads and streaming sound to determine platinum status in 2013.
 The association also counts video streams in the data it gathers to determine platinum status.
 In the digital age, 100 free streams count as one download sale toward certification.